kran27/FalloutLaunchers/README.md

 - Fallout 1, 2, and Tactics launchers have been decompiled and are fully buildable from source.
 - Fallout Van Buren lacks an official launcher, and has [this launcher](https://github.com/kran27/VanBurenLauncher)
 ## Modern Games
-- Fallout 3, New Vegas and 4 can be lightly modified
+- Fallout 3 and 4 can be modified
+- Fallout New Vegas' steam launcher cannot be modified, the GOG one can.
 - Fallout 76 Lacks an official launcher.
 [This](https://github.com/kran27/Fallout76Launcher) exists, but does basically nothing.
 ## Other Games
 - There are no plans to support Fallout: Brotherhood of Steel in any way